 We feel that it is also important to reiterate the fact that we work collaboratively with our BSO Paul Findlay and Blesma Outreach Officer Alida Horne, whom we thank for their help and continued support, to ensure that Members are able to attend Branch meetings.
 Should accessibility or transport be a concern, please don’t let this put you off.

-Should you have any questions, or if you are considering popping along to one of our meetings please don’t hesitate to contact Steve, our Branch Ambassador, on either 07917 177336 or by email at firstname.lastname@example.org so that we can answer any of your questions.
+Should you have any questions, or if you are considering popping along to one of our meetings please don’t hesitate to get in contact.